EemeliHeinonen/ActivityMotivator/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### Project idea & summary ###

-External sensor selection & ideas

-1st try - Minimal user interaction life tracker (R.I.P Angel sensor) 2nd - Heart rate monitor with Metawear
-3rd - Activity Motivator with Polar H6 heart rate monitor
+Activity Motivator with Polar H6 heart rate monitor

+#### Activity Motivator ####
+Uses any BLE Heart rate monitor

+Notifies you when you are walking too lazily

+Helps you manage your interval workout

+Ensures you won’t slack off during a workout

 ### How do I get set up? ###